tobiasrm/tinylog-singlelevel-cw/README.md

 </dependency>
 ```

-Note that the singlelevel-cw [tinylog.properties](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/src/main/resources/tinylog.properties) is used is used by default (with colored output as in the screenshot) if no config is provided.
-For individualization, provide the tinylog.properties in the classpath (path src/main/resources/) or specify it via '-D' parameter.
-See [Tinylog properties file documentation](http://www.tinylog.org/configuration#file) for details.

 ## Comments
+- **Versioning**.
+The versioning (see [pom.xml](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/pom.xml)) uses the original Tinylog versions, e.g. tinylog-singlelevel-cw in version 1.3.1 uses Tinylog v1.3.1.
+If needed, you may simply exclude it and use another Tinylog version.
 - **Patched Configuration class**.
 Singlelevel-CW implements the Tinylog Writer interface and is based on the Tinylog ConsoleWriter implementation.
 However, as the original tinylog `Configuration` does not provide the access on writer specific levels, a patch is provided with this project.
 The modifications are highlighted in the screenshots [one](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_1.png?raw=true) and [two](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_2.png?raw=true).
 Of course, feel invited to diff with the original version.

-- **Versioning**.
-The versioning (see [pom.xml](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/pom.xml)) uses the original Tinylog versions, e.g. singlelevel-cw in v1.3.1 uses Tinylog v1.3.1.
+## Other Tinylog writer extensions
+See also my other Tinylog writer extension projects:

+-  [tinylog-coloredconsole](https://github.com/tobiasrm/tinylog-coloredconsole) for colored log-level and arbitrary source-code generated data through custom tags.
+- [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing to file (based on filewriter)
+- [tinylog-tagging-rollingfilewriter](https://github.com/tobiasrm/tinylog-tagging-rollingfilewriter) extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing to file (based on rollingfilewriter)